Raising awareness about domestic violence.

 It is told by a detective who was heavily involved in the case and who outlines various aspects, including things that were missed which may have saved her life.

 Wolf said it is a powerful presentation and she encourages everyone to attend.
 She stressed it is not just for business owners but for everyone.

 "It can be anyone," said Wolf of domestic violence.

-Page 4 of 4 - During the seminar, warning signs will be highlighted and general information will be given about domestic violence.
+During the seminar, warning signs will be highlighted and general information will be given about domestic violence.